Once Upon a Time in Wonderland

 Once Upon a Time in Wonderland is an American fantasy-drama series that aired on ABC from October 10, 2013, to April 3, 2014.
-It was created by Edward Kitsis, Adam Horowitz, Zack Estrin, and Jane Espenson for ABC Studios.
-The program is a spin-off of the ABC series Once Upon a Time and aired on ABC at 8:00 pm Eastern/7:00 pm Central on Thursday nights in the 2013–14 television season beginning October 10, 2013.

-The series is based on the Lewis Carroll novels Alice's Adventures in Wonderland (1865) and Through the Looking-Glass (1871) but with a different twist from the other adaptations, and takes place in the same universe as Once Upon a Time in present-day Wonderland, with flashbacks to Wonderland before it fell prey to a dark curse.
-It follows the same setting as the parent series, including the use of Disney and Lost allusions.
-In addition, the series features occasional crossover events with Once Upon a Time that involve connections with the characters that are trapped in Storybrooke, Maine.
+A spin-off of Once Upon a Time, it was created by Edward Kitsis, Adam Horowitz, Zack Estrin, and Jane Espenson for ABC Studios.
+Inspired by the Lewis Carroll novels Alice's Adventures in Wonderland (1865) and Through the Looking-Glass (1871), the series takes place in Once Upon a Time's iteration of Wonderland, and follows the same setting as the parent series, including the use of Disney and Lost allusions.
+In addition, the series features occasional crossovers with Once Upon a Time that involve connections with the characters that are trapped in Storybrooke, Maine.

-The series received mixed to positive reviews from critics, who praised its cast, visuals, and narrative, but criticized the muddled plot.
-On March 27, 2014, it was revealed that the series would be ending after one season, with the series finale airing on April 3, 2014.
-Actor Michael Socha, in his Once Upon a Time in Wonderland as Will Scarlet / Knave of Hearts, transferred to the fourth season of Once Upon a Time as a series regular.
+Wonderland received mixed to positive reviews from critics, who praised its cast, visuals, and narrative, but criticized the plot.
+On March 27, 2014, the series was canceled after one season, with the finale airing on April 3.
+Actor Michael Socha, in his Wonderland role as Will Scarlet / Knave of Hearts, joined Once Upon a Time as a series regular for its fourth season.

 Premise

 After the apparent death of her true love Cyrus, Alice returns home to Victorian England where she is placed in an asylum, and her doctors aim to cure her with a treatment that will make her forget everything about her tales in Wonderland.
-However, she is rescued by the Knave of Hearts and the White Rabbit and brought back to Wonderland to save Cyrus, who is spotted alive.
+However, she is rescued by the Knave of Hearts and the White Rabbit and brought back to Wonderland to save Cyrus, who is discovered to be alive.
 Now back in Wonderland, Alice must evade the plots of Jafar and the Red Queen, all while dealing with the whimsical dangers of Wonderland, including the infamous Jabberwocky, and in a crazy and dangerous way to find her true love.